 THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-Price to Public Discounts and Commissions Shareholders (1) Per Sharesee text above none none see text above Totalsee text above none none see text above
+Price to Public Underwriting Discounts and Commissions Proceeds to Selling Shareholders (1) Per Sharesee text above none none see text above Totalsee text above none none see text above

 (1) The shares of Common Stock offered hereby will be sold from time to time at the then prevailing market prices, at prices relating to prevailing market prices or at negotiated prices.
-The Company will pay the expenses of registration estimated at \$69,000.
-THE DATE OF THIS PROSPECTUS IS , 1996.
+The Company will pay the expenses of registration estimated at \$94,000.